gkaptch1/web-mpc-mmf/README.md

 * Start the WEB-MPC server
 ```
 cd server/
-authbind --deep forever -o log.txt -e error.txt start index.js
+authbind --deep forever -o log.txt -e error.txt index.js
 ```
-* Navigate to the domain or to the EC2 instance's public IP address to view the page
+* Navigate to the domain or to the Compute Engine instance's public IP address to view the page

 ## Local Machine Instructions
 These instructions describe steps to deploy WEB-MPC on a local machine.